Papers

 7. Future Directions and Planned Expansions

-The DYNAMO-VLBA project will extend its sample to \sim20 additional radio-loud binaries and higher-order multiples in other star-forming regions (e.g., Taurus, Orion, Perseus).
+The DYNAMO-VLBA project will extend its sample to MM_\odot620 additional radio-loud binaries and higher-order multiples in other star-forming regions (e.g., Taurus, Orion, Perseus).
 Multi-frequency VLBA campaigns are planned to probe correlations of radio and X-ray emission, and to infer the size and morphology of magnetospheres.
 Continued temporal baselines will enable complete mapping of outer orbits in hierarchical systems, essential for understanding formation and dynamical evolution.
 Synergistic observations with JWST and ALMA are anticipated to combine astrometric mass constraints with resolved spectroscopy and disk properties, ultimately refining physical models of early stellar evolution and star formation.

-DYNAMO-VLBA thus establishes a robust empirical framework for the calibration and potential revision of PMS evolutionary models in both low- and intermediate-mass regimes, and for the paper of the dynamical architectures of young multiple stellar systems.
+DYNAMO-VLBA thus establishes a robust empirical framework for the calibration and potential revision of PMS evolutionary models in both low- and intermediate-mass regimes, and for the study of the dynamical architectures of young multiple stellar systems.

 Follow Topic